prayash-kumar/Python_Project_Alarm/README.md

 You can customize the alarm sound by replacing the default "ringtone.mp3" file in the project directory with your own sound file.
 Ensure the sound file is in a compatible format (e.g., MP3) and update the file path in the code accordingly.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Special thanks to the open-source community for providing valuable libraries and resources for Python GUI development.
-- Credit to [Prayash Kumar] for creating and maintaining this GUI Alarm Clock.
+- Credit to Prayash Kumar for creating and maintaining this GUI Alarm Clock.

-## Support

-If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request on the project's GitHub repository.

 ## Contributors

-- [Prayash Kumar Pandey] - Project Lead
+- Prayash Kumar Pandey - Project Lead

 ## Contact